Granville County, North Carolina

 Granville County is a county located on the northern border of the U.S. state of North Carolina.
 As of the 2020 census, the population was 60,992.
 Its county seat is Oxford.

-Granville County encompasses Oxford, NC Micropolitan Statistical Area, which is also included in the Raleigh-Durham-Chapel Hill, NC Combined Statistical Area.

 The county has access to Kerr Lake and Falls Lake and is part of the Roanoke, Tar and Neuse River watersheds.

 History

+18th century

-The county was formed by English colonists in 1746 from Edgecombe County.
-It was named for John Carteret, 2nd Earl Granville, who as heir to one of the eight original Lords Proprietors of the Province of Carolina, claimed one eighth of the land granted in the charter of 1665.
+Granville County and St. John's Parish were established on June 28, 1746, from the upper part of Edgecombe County.
+It was named for the John Carteret, 2nd Earl Granville, who as heir to one of the eight original Lords Proprietors of the Province of Carolina, claimed one eighth of the land granted in the charter of 1665.
 The claim was established as consisting of approximately the northern half of North Carolina, and this territory came to be known as the Granville District, also known as Oxford.

 In 1752, parts of Granville, Bladen, and Johnston counties were combined to form Orange County.
 In 1764, the eastern part of Granville County was reassigned to the new Bute County.
 Finally, in 1881, parts of Granville, Franklin, and Warren counties were taken to be combined as Vance County.

-John Penn (1741-1788) was born in Caroline County, Virginia, and was a planter and politician of early America.
-After passing the bar, Penn moved to Granville County in 1774.
-The county had become the hub of Carolina's independence campaign.
-A remarkable orator, Penn had earned a place at the Third Provincial Congress of 1775, and he replaced Richard Caswell, joining William Hooper and Joseph Hewes in Philadelphia for the convening of the Continental Congress in 1776.
-Later, John Penn, with Cornelius Harnett and John Williams, signed the Articles of Confederation for North Carolina.
-Penn retired to Granville County, and he died at a relatively young age of 48 years in 1788.
-His remains are interred at the Guilford Courthouse National Military Park in Greensboro, NC.

 Like most early counties on the eastern side of the early North Carolina colony, Granville was site of the Tuscarora uprising.
 Once the natives were defeated in the Tuscarora War, Virginia farmers and their families settled Granville County, where they concentrated on tobacco as a commodity crop.
 The economy of the region was dependent on slave labor, as tobacco was very labor-intensive to cultivate and process.
 By the start of the Civil War, Granville planters worked more than 10,000 slaves on their farms, at a time when total county population was 23,396.